 In the paper \cite{Shafarevich} functionals on ${\mathfrak m}/{\mathfrak m}^2$ were considered in order to define the Lie algebra structure.
 In the spirit of that we have the following

 {\bf Conjecture.} The natural limit of ${\mathfrak m}/{\mathfrak m}^2$ is zero.

-It means that the definition of the Lie algebra has some functoriality problem and it depends on the presentation of (reducible) $\Ind$-scheme.
+It means that the definition of the Lie algebra admits some sort of functoriality problem and it depends on the presentation of (reducible) $\Ind$-scheme.

-In his remarkable paper, Yu.Bodnarchuck \cite{Bodnarchuk} established a result similar to our Theorem \ref{ThAutAut} by using the Shafarevich results for tame automorphism group and for case when automorphism of $\Ind$-scheme is regular in following sense: sent polynomials on coordinate functions (coordinate -- coefficient before corresponding monomial) to coordinate functions.
-In this case tame approximation works (as well as for the symplectic case as well).
-For this case his method is similar to ours, but we display it here for self-contain-ness, and convenience of readers, and also to treat the noncommutative (free associative algebra) case.
-But in general, for regular functions, if the approximation via the Shafarevich approach is correct, then the Kontsevich-Belov conjecture (for isomorphism between $\Aut(W_n)$ and $\Sympl(K^n)$) would follow directly, which would be absurd.
+In his remarkable paper, Yu.
+Bodnarchuk \cite{Bodnarchuk} established Theorem \ref{ThAutAut} by using Shafarevich's results for the tame automorphism subgroup and for the case when the $\Ind$-scheme automorphism is regular in the sense that it sends coordinate functions to coordinate functions.
+In this case the tame approximation works (as well as for the symplectic case), and the corresponding method is similar to ours.
+We present it here in order to make the text more self-contained, as well as for the purpose of tackling the noncommutative (that is, the free associative algebra) case.
+Note that in general, for regular functions, if the Shafarevich-style approximation were valid, then the Kanel-Belov and Kontsevich conjecture would follow directly, which is absurd.